loki344/ml-starter/docs/customization/README.md

    Access the application on http://localhost:8800<br>
    You can discover the REST-API on http://localhost:8800/docs

+   The source code is also available <a href="https://github.com/loki344/ml-starter/tree/master/backend/examples/custom-frontend">here</a>
    The template shown in this example looks very basic:
    <img href="https://raw.githubusercontent.com/loki344/ml-starter/master/docs/images/examplehtmlapplication.jpg"